NiccoBene00/OpenGL-SolarSystemSceneRendering/README.md

 # Solar System with HDR Bloom (OpenGL C++)

 A modern OpenGL 3D project that simulates the Solar System with a strong focus on **HDR rendering and bloom effects**.
-The goal is to achieve a visually compelling and technically solid real-time rendering pipeline.
+The goal is to achieve a solid rendering pipeline to learn how to manipulate OpenGL correctly.

 ---